 Finally, we did it!
-This DIY platform bed frame is inspired by some of the $1000 – $2000+ beautiful wood bed frames we love.
+This simple DIY wood bed frame is inspired by some of the $1000 – $2000+ beautiful wooden bed frame and platform bed designs we love.
 SO, what does it take?

 One weekend, $100, and a few simple tools most beginning DIY enthusiasts have!

-I always wanted to design and build a beautiful wood bed that is uniquely ours, and share the simple plan and tutorial with everyone.
+I always wanted to design and build a beautiful and simple DIY wood bed that is uniquely ours, and share the simple plan and tutorial with everyone.

 When I shared my idea with our dream mattress company Sleep On Latex, they generously sent us some amazing gifts to support our DIY project : a heavenly mattress made of 100% natural latex foam, certified organic cotton and organic New Zealand Wool!
 Plus two luscious latex pillows!

-Step 1: Planning your DIY bed frame ( very important!! )
+Step 1: Choose the right wood to build a DIY bed frame ( very important!! )